-You will no doubt have heard of the time-worn aphorism that the measure of a man or woman can be found in his or her shoes—and that expression, however clichéd, may just hold true.
-After all, premium dress shoes are quite literally the foundation of an outfit, and are, along with bags, some of the savviest style investments a discerning sartorialist can make for his or her wardrobe.
+You will no doubt have heard of the time-worn aphorism that the measure of a man or woman can be found in his or her shoes.
+That expression, however cliché, may just hold true.
+After all, premium dress shoes are quite literally the foundation of an outfit, and are, like bags, among the savviest style investments a discerning sartorialist can make for his or her wardrobe.

 Know your shoe